emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # GCM-SST with a Keystream Interface.

-GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four byte string parameters.
-A secret key K, a nonce N, a plaintext P, and the associated data A. The keystream generator is instanziated with K and N. The keystream MUST NOT depend on P and A. The minimum and maximum length of all parameters depends on the keystream generator.
-The keystream generator produces a keystream Z of 128-bit strings where z[1] is the first string.
-The first three strings z[1], z[2], and z[3] are used as the the three subkeys H, Q, and M. The n next keystream string are used to encrypt the plaintext.
+GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four octet string parameters.
+A secret key K, a nonce N, a plaintext P, and the associated data A. The keystream generator is instantiated with K and N. The keystream MUST NOT depend on P and A. The minimum and maximum length of all parameters depends on the keystream generator.
+The keystream generator produces a keystream Z of 128-bit chunks where z[1] is the first chunks.
+The first three chunks z[1], z[2], and z[3] are used as the three subkeys H, Q, and M. The following keystream chunks are used to encrypt the plaintext.

 ## Encryption steps: